Updated on by

 I believe it’s the best cordless leaf vacuum.

 One of the great features of the G-Max 24322 is its brushless motor.
-This equates to a longer runtime on a single battery charge, and more mulching before you need to recharge the battery — important features in the best cordless leaf vacuum.
+This equates to a longer runtime on a single battery charge, and more mulching before you need to recharge the battery — important features in a cordless leaf vacuum.

 A push-button start makes it easy to turn on.